Unified Algorithms for RL with Decision-Estimation Coefficients: PAC, Reward-Free, Preference-Based Learning, and Beyond: Proofs for Section

 \section{Proofs for Section~\ref{section:bellman-rep}}

 This section provides the proofs for~\cref{section:bellman-rep} along with some additional discussions, organized as follows.
-We begin by presenting some useful intermediate results in~\cref{appendix:bellman-rep-summary} for proving~\cref{prop:bellman-rep-demo}; The proof of~\cref{prop:bellman-rep-demo} then follows by combining several statements therein (see~\cref{appendix:proof-bellman-rep-demo}).
-The proofs of~\cref{example:tabular}-\ref{example:low-rank} are provided in~\cref{appendix:proof-examples}, along with the parallel results of all-policy model estimation. ~\cref{appendix:bellman-rep-relation} presents some discussions regarding the definition of Bellman representability (compared with~\citet{foster2021statistical}) along with some useful results regarding the complexities of general function classes.
+We begin by presenting some useful definition and intermediate results in~\cref{appendix:complexity-measures} for complexity measures; ~\cref{appdx:bilinear-eluder} presents some discussions on Bellman Eluder dimension~\citep{jin2021bellman}, Bilinear class~\citep{du2021bilinear}, coverability~\citep{xie2022role}, and Bellman representation~\citep{foster2021statistical}.
+The subsequent sections provide proofs for the propositions of \cref{section:bellman-rep}.
+The proofs of results in \cref{tab:examples} are provided in~\cref{appendix:proof-examples}.
 Finally, unless otherwise specified, the proofs of all new results in this section are presented in~\cref{appendix:proof-bellman-rep-props}.